TrackerTools/REDCamp/README.md

 * `data_dir`: The directory where your torrent downloads are stored.
 * `output_dir`: The directory where the releases will be downloaded to.
 * `torrent_dir`: The directory where the generated `.torrent` files are stored.
+* `api_key`: Your ptpimg.me API key.
+To find it, login to https://ptpimg.me, open the page source (i.e. "View -> Developer -> View source" menu in Chrome), find the string api_key and copy the hexademical string from the value attribute.

 You should also edit the variables `blacklisted_tags` and `cutoff_year` in `scrape.py`